Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories: Discussion

-\boldparagraph{Usability and Adoption Aspects} While only a smaller number of participants reported having had problems with secret handling approaches, many participants stated adopting approaches because of their ease of use.
+\boldparagraph{Usability and Adoption Aspects} Few participants reported significant challenges with secret handling approaches.
+Many participants deployed specific approaches due to good usability.
 At the same time, using approaches that participants used before or already knew about was a major theme.
-This might indicate an adoption burden that developers could not be willing to overcome, since light-weight approaches like blocking secrets via \gls{vcs} (\eg{} \texttt{.gitignore}) were adopted often while others were not.
-For example, using short-living secrets that are rotated regularly, is a good fit to reduce temporal attack surface and therefore potential secret leakage's impact -- but was reported rarely.
+This might indicate an adoption burden that developers could not be willing to overcome, since light-weight approaches like blocking secrets via \gls{vcs} (\eg{} \texttt{.gitignore}) were adopted often while more resource-intensive approaches were not.
+For example, using short-living secrets that are rotated regularly, is a good fit to reduce the temporal attack surface and therefore potential secret leakage's impact – but was reported rarely.
 However, this would require more automation.
-While \emph{\gls{saas}} solutions and secret management tools like \emph{HashiCorp Vault} can provide this out-of-the-box, developers especially in small development teams tend to might not use them because they require additional setup and learning (\cf{}~Section~\ref{sec:results-adoption}).
-Overall, we believe that approaches need to be light-weight to be adopted, or ideally needing no developer effort at all.
+While \emph{\gls{saas}} solutions and secret management tools like \emph{HashiCorp Vault} can provide this out-of-the-box, developers, especially in small development teams, might not use them because they require additional setup and learning (\cf{}~Section~\ref{sec:study-results-interviews-prevention}).
+Our findings regarding tool usage are consistent with previous research that focused on security tool adoption~\cite{10.1145/2786805.2786816, 10.1145/2531602.2531722}.
+Overall, we believe that approaches need to be light-weight to be adopted, or ideally require no developer effort at all.
 An excellent example for the latter is GitHub's secret scanning program, which is enabled by default for all public repositories~\cite{github-secret-scanning} -- therefore driving adoption at scale.